 Since the beginning of our DPRK Ministry in 1994, World Vision has expanded its assistance from school feeding programs to re-equipping medical facilities, helping communities achieve sustainable food security, improving access to clean water, and providing emergency relief.

 Food for Life is an on-going project that started in 1994 at the height of the food shortage that devastated DPRK’s population.
 Through the Food for Life project, World Vision is able to provide lunches to children in their kindergartens and nurseries.
 By providing a steady source of food, World Vision can improve the health of children and prevent many short and long-term health problems associated with malnutrition.
-In FY 2014, World Vision supplied 600 MT of flour to provide noodles and bread to nearly 40,000 children in South Pyongan and North Hwanghae Provinces.
+In FY 2017, World Vision supplied 620 MT of flour to provide noodles and bread to over 41,000 children in South Pyongan, North Hwanghae, and Ryanggang Provinces.

 Provision of flour to feed children is a short-term, but a necessary, solution to DPRK’s on-going food insecurity.
 Alongside Food for Life, World Vision’s long-term agricultural development projects include seed-potato development, vegetable fertigation, community greenhouses, and an organic fertilizer plant.
 These programs focus on technology transfer and local empowerment as the main way to equip North Koreans to meet their own food needs.
 World Vision has helped to develop 5 hydroponic greenhouse farms for growing tomatoes, cucumbers, and potatoes.
 To find out more about WVK’s work in agricultural development, please visit WVK’s website.